Category Archives: GPdotNET

 Vector number represent the row index, and position means column index.

 Recently I have googled about GPdotNET to find out how people use GPdotNET.
 I was surprised that there are plenty of sites which are published GPdotNET as freeware software.
-I have also found several scientific paper which citated GPdotNT as well.
+I have also found several scientific papers which citated GPdotNT as well.
 Some other people used it as elegant example in their lessons.
 Some students used GPdotNET in seminars and diploma works, master and phd thesis.

 3. Genetic Programming article: http://www.answers.com/topic/genetic-programming